pranaysahith/k8-rebuild-folder-to-folder/README.md

 #### Demo from `k8-f2f-user`:

-*  To run folder to folder service, login to `k8-f2f-user` using SSH
+* To run folder to folder service, SSH to `k8-f2f-user`
 * Zip the files that needs to be processed.
 Copy the zip file to `<mount path>/input`
 ```script
   $ sudo apt install zip unzip